Vantagics/Vantagics/conductor/tracks/llm_chat_20251228/plan.md

 # Track Plan: LLM-Based Chat Interface

-## Phase 1: Sidebar Infrastructure & UI Scaffolding
+## Phase 1: Sidebar Infrastructure & UI Scaffolding [checkpoint: af80de0]
 Goal: Create the visual container for the chat and the message components.
 - [Note: Added React Markdown to tech stack for chat rendering (2025-12-28)]